3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 While it’s not required, it’s even more fun if you bring something to pawn/sell at the pawnshop in the front!
 Don’t forget to make your reservation!

-Get The Go City SF Pass For Discounted Attractions
+Save Money With The Go City SF Pass

 If you plan on hitting up a few of the museums/attractions listed in our itinerary above (and a few more of your own), you should consider getting a version of the Go City San Francisco Pass.
 It’s a really great way to see what you want to see while saving a bunch of money.